My first dive into both regional maps AND sci-fi maps!

 Based on [something like] the Stanford Torus design, this spinning space station is split into four distinct districts joined by spindly elevators and a central spine.

 The first is a sort of party central / zen garden split, the second a grey business center, the third a lab-covered science ring, and the fourth is an industrial winterland.
-Feel free to ignore my cross section and use these as independant ringworlds or some sort of astrolabe design, of course!
+Feel free to ignore my cross section and use these as independent ringworlds or some sort of astrolabe design, of course!

 It’s my first shot at both a regional map and a sci-fi map, and I’ve made a lot of improvements to my method already just in drawing this map.
-Stay tuned for a medieval flavored regional map in the near future!
+Stay tuned for a medieval-flavored regional map in the near future!

 About the author